Trait winnow::error::FinishIResult

 - Complete parsers: It will not be an issue,

-will be returned if there’s not enough data for the parser to decide, and you should gather more data before parsing again.
-Once the parser returns eitherOk(_)
+Incompletewill be returned if there’s not enough data for the parser to decide, and you should gather more data before parsing again.
+Once the parser returns eitherOk(_),Err(ErrMode::Backtrack(_))orErr(ErrMode::Cut(_)), you can get out of the parsing loop and callfinish_err()on the parser’s result

 Example